MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

       - Ubuntu 16.04, 18.04, 20.04, and 22.04 LTS

   > [!NOTE]
-  > ONly Ubuntu distros are supported for Arc VMs.
-Other distros such as RHEL and SUSE are currently not supported.
+  > Only the Ubuntu distros are supported for Arc VMs.
+Other distros such as Red Hat Enterprise Linux (RHEL) and SUSE are currently not supported.

 ## Workflow